EPL GW-6 FPL Player Picks

 Anthony Gordon (£5.5m, Everton v Liverpool)

-At the tender age of 21, Anthony Gordon has been the go-to man for Frank Lampard’s Everton this season.
+At the tender age of 21, Anthony Gordon has become the go-to man for Frank Lampard’s Everton.
 The midfielder has continued from where he finished last season and seems to have added goals to his game.
-Gordon has scored in the Toffees last two games to help them secure draws in both fixtures.
+Gordon has scored in the Toffees’ last two games to help them secure draws in both fixtures.
 Frank Lampard’s side will again look to the youngster to provide inspiration up front when they come up against bitter rivals Liverpool this weekend in the Merseyside derby.

 ~